Wilenty/Plug-ins-for-InnoSetup/README.md

 #### What does your plug-in do?
 ***A:***
 Adds the necessary code to the script (during compilation), the functions used by the user are described in the *.isi file (InnoSetup include).
 It does not add anything else, nor does it change the way InnoSetup installers work.
+So, my plug-in are not used in your installer, it's only used when you compile the installer.

 ***Q:***
 #### It was tested and works?